surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 Note that MTS-ESP **requires** a certain dynamic library to be installed on your computer to function.
 This middleware passes the information from the tuning Source to all its Clients.
 If you already have an MTS-ESP Master/Source plugin installed, it will have given you this middleware when you installed it.
-If you don't have that, the easiest way to get it on Mac or Windows is to install ODDsounds free [MTS-EDSP Mini](https://oddsound.com/mtsespmini.php).
+If you don't have that, the easiest way to get it on Mac or Windows is to install ODDsounds free [MTS-ESP Mini](https://oddsound.com/mtsespmini.php).
 If you're on linux, follow the instructions near the bottom of [this page](https://github.com/ODDSound/MTS-ESP).

 In MTS-ESP mode, the tuning menu will look like this.